-Pursuing a master’s degree is a logical step for some graduates: it allows you to specialise in your field and gain expert advice from career specialists.
-It can also increase your chances of receiving a higher salary and climbing up the career ladder faster but, most importantly, it can help you grow as a person and learn soft skills that can be transferred to any workplace.
+Pursuing a master’s degree is a logical step for some graduates: it allows you to specialize in your field and gain expert advice from career specialists.
+It can also increase your chances of receiving a higher salary and climbing up the career ladder faster, but, most importantly, it can help you grow as a person and learn soft skills that can be transferred to any workplace.

 The problem, however, is that applying for a postgraduate course can be tricky and many graduates are put off by the entire process before they even begin.
-There really is nothing to be intimidated about, though – and this easy-to-follow guide will walk you through all the steps to make sure you have a killer application to successfully join your desired master’s programme.1.
-Know When to Apply
+There really is nothing to be intimidated about, though — and this easy-to-follow guide will walk you through all the steps to make sure you have a killer application to successfully join your desired master’s degree program.

 Applying with ample time is key when it comes to your graduate degree; most deadlines for postgraduate courses that begin in September or October are in June.
 It’s imperative not to wait until the last moment to apply if you want to ensure you get accepted.
 You’ll also need time to sort out your finances, accommodation, travel arrangements and a visa if you’re an international student.

-It’s, therefore, advised to apply at least six months in advance to be on the safe side, but do check with your course provider as some programmes start at different times of the year.
+It’s advised to apply at least six months in advance to be on the safe side, but do check with your course provider as some programs start at different times of the year.

-Applications in the USA do not differ to those of the UK; some universities also seek submissions via email.
+Applications in the USA do not differ from those of the UK; some universities also seek submissions via email.

 Requirements will, of course, differ between courses and institutes, but the general necessities are as follows: